llorell03/CTF-Bandit/README.md

      - `$ ssh bandit0@bandit.labs.overthewire.org -p 2220`
   3. It MIGHT ask if you'd like to continue connecting.
 Type 'Yes' or 'y', then press enter.
   4. Put the password (it's given to you already).

+ 🌱TIP: To copy & paste in cygwin, just highlight the text and then right click where it asks for the password.
+(You won't be able to see the password, it will be invisible).

 ### Level 0 -> Level 1
 Level goal: Find password for the next level.
 (Stored in a file called readme)